 Step 4: Wash The Curtains

 After the curtains have been cleaned with a vinegar solution, they are ready for a thorough wash.
 Check the care label of your curtains to determine the best washing method—most curtains can handle a machine wash, but some might need a gentler touch.
 Use a mild detergent and add a cup of vinegar to the wash to enhance the mould-fighting power.
 Wash on a warm cycle to help kill any lingering spores.
+For curtains stained from previous mishaps, guides like why it is essential to clean stains immediately can be helpful.

 Step 5: Dry Thoroughly

 Drying your curtains properly is crucial to effectively removing mould from them and keeping them mould-free.
 If the care label permits, tumble dry them on a medium or high heat setting to kill any remaining mould spores.
 Alternatively, hang them outside in the sunlight.
 The sun’s UV rays will naturally kill the mould and will add a fresh, sunny scent to your curtains.
+Also note that curtains exposed to smoke may require special care, similar to solutions discussed in how to remove cigarette smoke smell from curtains.

 Step 6: Prevent Future Mould Growth